openrewrite/rewrite-docs/reference/yaml-format-reference.md

 ### Preconditions

-Preconditions are used to limit where a recipe is run.
+Preconditions are used to limit which source files a recipe is run on.
 This is commonly used to target specific files or directories, but any recipe which is not a `ScanningRecipe` can be used as a precondition.

+{% hint style="info" %}
+Preconditions are a **per-file** check.
+If a file passes the precondition check, all recipes will be run on it.

+If you need to check if **your repository** meets certain criteria, instead (e.g., ensuring that a test source set exists), then you will need to write a custom `ScanningRecipe`.
+{% endhint %}

 When a recipe is used as a precondition, any file it would make a change to is considered to meet the precondition.
 When more than one recipe are used as preconditions, all of them must make a change to the file for it to be considered to meet the precondition.